Antihero: Classical literature

+19th century

 Literary Romanticism in the 19th century helped popularize new forms of the antihero, such as the Gothic double.
 The antihero eventually became an established form of social criticism, a phenomenon often associated with the unnamed protagonist in Fyodor Dostoevsky's Notes from Underground.
 The antihero emerged as a foil to the traditional hero archetype, a process that Northrop Frye called the fictional "center of gravity".
 This movement indicated a literary change in heroic ethos from feudal aristocrat to urban democrat, as was the shift from epic to ironic narratives.

 Huckleberry Finn (1884) has been called "the first antihero in the American nursery".
 Charlotte Mullen of Somerville and Ross's The Real Charlotte (1894) has been described as an anti-heroine.

+Early 20th century

 The antihero became prominent in early 20th-century existentialist works such as Franz Kafka's The Metamorphosis (1915), Jean-Paul Sartre's Nausea (1938), and Albert Camus's The Stranger (1942).
 The protagonist in these works is an indecisive central character who drifts through his life and is marked by boredom, angst, and alienation.

+1950s–1970s

-The antihero entered American literature in the 1950s and up to the mid-1960s as an alienated figure, unable to communicate.
+The British version of the antihero emerged in the works of the "angry young men" of the 1950s.
+The antihero simultaneously entered American literature and cinema in the 1950s and up to the mid-1960s as an alienated figure, unable to communicate.
 The American antihero of the 1950s and 1960s was typically more proactive than his French counterpart.
-The British version of the antihero emerged in the works of the "angry young men" of the 1950s.

 The collective protests of Sixties counterculture saw the solitary antihero gradually eclipsed from fictional prominence, though not without subsequent revivals in literary and cinematic form.

+The "angry young man" film movement in India originated in the early 1970s with the Hindi films of Salim–Javed, and was personified by the actor Amitabh Bachchan.

+2000s to present

-During the Golden Age of Television from the 2000s and into early 2020s, antiheroes such as Tony Soprano, Gru, Megamind, Jack Bauer, Gregory House, Dexter Morgan, Walter White, Frank Underwood, Don Draper, Neal Caffrey, Nucky Thompson, Jax Teller, Alicia Florrick, Annalise Keating, Selina Meyer and Kendall Roy became prominent in the most popular and critically acclaimed TV shows.
+During the the 2000s and into early 2020s, antiheroes such as Tony Soprano, Jack Bauer, Gregory House, Dexter Morgan, Walter White, Frank Underwood, Don Draper, Neal Caffrey, Nucky Thompson, Jax Teller, Alicia Florrick, Annalise Keating, Selina Meyer and Kendall Roy became prominent in the most popular and critically acclaimed TV shows.

-In his essay published in 2020, Postheroic Heroes – A Contemporary Image (German: Postheroische Helden – Ein Zeitbild), German sociologist Ulrich Bröckling examines the simultaneity of heroic and post-heroic role models as an opportunity to explore the place of the heroic in contemporary society.
+By the 2020s, television scholarship had expanded to include the "antiheroine," examining complex women protagonists who subvert traditional gender expectations of nurturing and compliance.
+In Postheroic Heroes – A Contemporary Image (German: Postheroische Helden – Ein Zeitbild), German sociologist Ulrich Bröckling examines the simultaneity of heroic and post-heroic role models as an opportunity to explore the place of the heroic in contemporary society.
 In contemporary art, artists such as the French multimedia artist Thomas Liu Le Lann negotiate in his series of Soft Heroes, in which overburdened, modern and tired Anti Heroes seem to have given up on the world around them.